 The problem with scrapping a car if you don’t have a title is that people don’t have proof you’re the owner while junk a car with no title.
-While you may be trustworthy and have zero criminal convictions on your record, the person you’re selling to doesn’t know how to junk a vehicle that you haven’t stolen the vehicle.
+While you may be trustworthy and have zero criminal convictions on your record, the person you’re selling to doesn’t know how to junk a vehicle and get cash that you haven’t stolen the vehicle.

 Luckily, there are several ways to work around the issue.
 If you need some ideas for how to get rid of your junk car, read on.
 Here’s how to junk a car with no title.